 Tasting notes is the default choice for the general search box at the very top of the home page (see below, circled in red, in figure 1) and this will take you straight to the Tasting notes search.
 You can still scroll through the other choices in the drop-down menu to search the Oxford Companion to Wine, the Members' forum and the Rest of the site, ie all the other articles (see below, figure 2).

 Alternatively, to go straight to the Tasting notes search, just click on the 'Tasting notes' link, second option from the left on the top horizontal tool bar (see below, figure 3).

-The easiest (but not the only) way to find tasting notes is to use the general search box on top right of any page and choose the default, 'Tasting notes', from the drop-down menu.
+The easiest (but not the only) way to find tasting notes once you are in the Tasting notes search is to use the general free-text keyword search box.
 Just key in the salient words, eg 'Coche Dury Corton 1998' for a specific wine or 'Talbot' for a set of tasting notes on that château over all vintages.
-Clicking on 'Go' or simply hitting the 'Enter' key will bring up all results, which can then be sorted as you wish (see below).
-It is better not to include generic terms such as Bodega, Cascina, Cave, etc as we do not generally include such terms in the producer name.
+Clicking on 'Search' or simply hitting the 'Enter' key will bring up all results, which can then be sorted as you wish (see below).
+It is better not to include generic terms such as Bodega, Cascina, Cellar, Domaine, Vineyards, Cave, etc as we do not generally include such terms in the producer name.

 If you want an advanced search for a narrower set of tasting notes, you can use the horizontal drop-down menu options in the right-hand column (see figure 4).
 Select the drop-down menu options to filter the results if you are looking for something very specific.